Valencia Catholic University Saint Vincent Martyr: History

 It is named after Saint Vincent of Saragossa and it was established on the feast of the Immaculate Conception, December 8, 2003.
+It consists of six faculties, education and sports sciences, psychology and health sciences, sociology and human sciences, experimental sciences, business studies and medicine.

 It is a continuation of the university work performed for over thirty years by the Edetania Foundation.
-Monsignor José María García Lahiguera, archbishop of Valencia, with the cooperation of some religious institutions, created the School of Teacher Education Edetania on November 3, 1969 and it acquired the name Edetania Foundation in January 11974.
+Monsignor José María García Lahiguera, archbishop of Valencia, with the cooperation of some religious institutions, created the School of Teacher Education Edetania on November 3, 1969 and it acquired the name Edetania Foundation in January 1974.
 A few years later, in 1979, the then Archbishop of Valencia Monsignor Miguel Roca Canabellas and the rector of University of Valencia signed the agreement Edetania secondment to the University of Valencia.

-With the foundation of the Catholic University of Valencia in 2003, the university had four faculties: